 5. What is the appellate process in Nevada?

 Felony or gross misdemeanor defendants who wish to appeal must file a notice of appeal with the judicial district court clerk within 30 days of the trial’s entry of judgment.
 Then the clerk prepares the record, which includes all the transcripts and proceedings of the trial.
-The District Court notifies the defendant and prosecution once it files the record with the Nevada Supreme Court.
+The district court notifies the defendant and prosecution once it files the record with the Nevada Supreme Court.

 Once the record is filed, the defendant usually has a 120-day time limit to write and file the brief.4 The brief explains all the issues and arguments justifying an appeal.
 It also references relevant laws and cases to back up the arguments.
 Defense attorneys must raise every feasible issue and argument in that brief or else they may lose the right to raise those arguments later.

-Afterwards, the judges will discuss the issues among themselves.
+Afterwards, the justices will discuss the issues among themselves.
 Then one of them will compose a written decision that either upholds (affirms) the trial’s verdict or reverses it.
 Depending on what the court finds, it may remand the case back to the lower court for a new trial.

 6. What are other options for post-conviction relief?